-- a.
-Custom aliases for the dss_change_hash column can be defined in the Tools > Options > DSS Tables and Columns > DSS Columns to Include and Naming window.
+- Custom aliases for the dss_change_hash column can be defined in the Tools > Options > DSS Tables and Columns > DSS Columns to Include and Naming window.
 If custom DSS aliases are defined then the aliases are used for the column names that are added to the new Load tables.
-Refer to DSS Columns for details. - b.
+Refer to DSS Columns for details. - 2.
 The data type defined for the dss_change_hash column in Tools > Options > Data Vault window is applied when creating a satellite change hash key.
-Refer to Data Vault Hash Keys setting for details. - 12.
-Click Finish, once you have defined the required list of descriptive columns for the Change hash key.
-The new Data Vault Stage table is added to the Stage Table objects list in the left pane and the columns included in the table are listed in the middle pane.
+Refer to Data Vault Hash Keys setting for details. - 11.
+Follow the same steps to select the columns to use for the Change Hash Key.
+Select the Show hash key source columns check-box below the screen to display and use hash key source columns in defining the Change Hash keys.
+Also, select from the Satellite Type drop-down list the option to define your Multi-Active key: - Satellite: Select the columns from the Available columns list by moving them to the Selected Columns box, type a name in the Hash Key Name, and click Add.
+Also, any Hash Key can be edited, by clicking Modify; otherwise, you can click Delete to remove it from the list.